HISTORY OF ST. PATRICK’S DAY

 As one travels through Ireland, there are many stories and legends about Patrick.
 One story in Dublin has it that the St. Patrick Cathedral (pictured at the left) is situated at the site of an old well where Patrick would baptize converts into the faith.

 There is a stone tablet in front of the St. Patrick church commemorating the location (pictured at right).

 Other legends report him ridding Ireland of snakes, though it is unlikely that post-ice age Ireland had any snakes.
 For another view on this story of the snakes, see my three articles on the history of St. Patrick associated with the west of Ireland at Croagh Patrick in County Mayo on Reek Sunday at this link.

 The first celebration was likely in Boston among Irish immigrants in 1737.
 In New York the first St. Patrick’s Day celebration was held in 1756 at the Crown and Thistle Tavern.
-In 1762 the first parade was celebrated in New York City by Irish soldiers serving in the British army.
-In Chicago, there are two St. Patrick’s Day Parades.
+The first parade was celebrated in New York City in 1762 by Irish soldiers serving in the British army.
+In Chicago, there have been two St. Patrick’s Day Parades.
 In Ireland, the celebration was primarily a religious one until the 1970s, and bars and pubs were closed.

 In the US, you can’t close down the schools on St. Patrick’s Day without showing ethnic bias.
 So Massachusetts’ Suffolk County, among other counties, closes the schools to commemorate March 17, 1776, the day the British troops cleared out of Boston in the American Revolutionary War.
 For the record, they call it Evacuation Day.